dro248/electron_player/JSONFormat.md

-# JSON Format for Video Annotations
+# JSON Format Documentation for Video Annotations

 There are five types of video annotations:
 1. skip